LL Bean boosting production of iconic boot

 Continue Reading Below

-The Maine-based retailer is expanding production to keep up with demand for its leather-and-rubber "duck boot" with a new manufacturing center that's being unveiled Thursday.
+The Maine-based retailer is expanding production to keep up with demand for its leather-and-rubber “duck boot” with a new manufacturing center with another machine used to make the rubber soles.
 The company also plans to hire more than 100 additional production workers at two locations in Maine.

+“With the addition of the second molding machine here, we’ve significantly increased our capacity for Bean boot production,” said Steve Smith, the company’s president and CEO, told workers and guests Thursday.

 The old boot has done more than soldier on: Annual sales have grown from fewer than 100,000 pairs a decade ago to this year’s projection of 750,000 pairs.
 The company hopes to hit the 1 million mark next year.

+The boots have been so popular that backlogs have been commonplace around the holiday shopping season, something that’s going to change.

-The 106,000-square-foot (9,847-square-meter) building doubles the production space in Lewiston, which is home to two of the company's three injection-molding machines.
+The 106,000-square-foot (9,847-square-meter) building doubles the production space in Lewiston, which is home to two of the company’s three injection-molding machines used to make the rubber soles.
 The other molding machine is in Brunswick, where the leather uppers are stitched to complete the boots.

-All told, L.L.
-Bean plans to hire about 160 additional production workers, including about 60 in Lewiston, Maine's second-largest city.

-L.L.
-Bean's original "hunting shoe" was first designed and manufactured more than 100 years ago.
-They're still made in Maine, just as they were then.

 Continue Reading Below